Giving to charity is a great way to support your favourite cause.

 What if I am a higher earner?

-If you pay tax at a rate of 40% or 45%, you can claim the difference between the higher and basic rate on your donation which you can do through your Self Assessment tax return or, alternatively, by asking HM Revenue and Customs (HMRC) to amend your tax code.
+If you pay tax at a rate of 40% or 45%, you can claim the difference between the higher and basic rate on your donation which you can do through your self-assessment tax return or, alternatively, by asking HMRC to amend your tax code.

 Keep records of what you give

 You need to keep records of donations if you want to claim tax back on them.
-If you’re claiming tax back through your Self Assessment tax return or by asking HM Revenue & Customs (HMRC) to amend your tax code, keep records showing the date, the amount and which charities you’ve donated to.
+If you’re claiming tax back through your self-assessment tax return or by asking HMRC to amend your tax code, keep records showing the date, the amount and which charities you’ve donated to.
 HMRC recommends keeping records for at least 22 months from the end of the tax year they’re for.

-You can also give to charity through your work payroll.
-This enables people to help charity by making donations net of basic-rate tax, while charities reclaim the difference from HMRC.
+You can also give to charities through your work payroll.
+This enables people to help charities by making donations net of basic-rate tax, while charities reclaim the difference from HMRC.